fogus/spiel/wurfelspiel/pentwr/README.markdown

 Placing
 -------

 The dice that a player has in stock must all be placed on the pyramid.
 When placing a die it must always be placed such that its face value is showing on one of the pyramid sides.
-There is one exception to this rule and that is if a die is placed on the center-most square where naturally the die thus placed will eventually be buried.

 - if it'll show two or three faces: